grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 |title_class|Optional CSS class for the heading element.|No|
 |description_class|Optional CSS class for the description element.|No|

-These parameters can be placed in a page's frontmatter and referenced via the `key` parameter, added directly to the shortcode itself, or used in combination.
-Parameters added via the shortcode will override those in the frontmatter.
+These parameters can be placed in a page's front matter and referenced via the `key` parameter, added directly to the shortcode itself, or used in combination.
+Parameters added via the shortcode will override those in the front matter.
 If no parameters are provided, the shortcode will use the default values.

 ### Examples

-Insert a simple hero using frontmatter parameters:
+Insert a simple hero using front matter parameters:
 ```markdown
 ---
 my_hero: